-One of the useful things about the procedure, besides its being so simple, are its many generalizations, a few of which will be discussed in Section 1.2.5.
+One of the useful things about the procedure, besides its being so simple, are its generalizations, one of which will be discussed in Section 2.1.2 (p.
+72).

 A continued fraction expansion can have a high degree of symmetry.
 For example, the CFA of